codebar-ag/docs.clouddocs.ch/docs/Configuration/Sections/Tasks.md

 - If `uploads.enabled` is `false`, the upload section is hidden.
 - If a `form` field has validation `rules`, they apply when saving.
-- The `identifier` must exactly match the data keys.
+- The `identifier` must exactly match your data keys.
+- For supported field types, filters, and label translations, see [Shared Configurations](./SharedConfigurations.md).